 The city has more than 160 breeding bird species with an annual average of 4000,000 breeding pairs.
 In addition many migrants visit Hamburg on passage or use the city and its environs as a stopover.
 This is fostered by a diverse landscape (marsh, sandy coastal moorland, low-lying river courses and freshwater mudflats.
 Some 8 % of the city area consists of nature reserves, 28 in all, of which 8 are designated EU SPAs.
 Recent successes have been the resettlement of a Peregrine Falcon pair on a city cooling tower and the occupation of a giant crane facility by a large colony of House Martins.

-Black-headed Gull Larus ridibundus
+State Bird - Black-headed Gull Larus ridibundus

 CloudBirders was created by a group of Belgian world birding enthusiasts and went live on 21st of March 2013.
 They provide a large and growing database of birding trip reports, complemented with extensive search, voting and statistical features.